php-tmdb/symfony/README.md

 Description
 ----------------
-A Symfony2 Bundle for use together with the [wtfzdotnet/php-tmdb-api](https://github.com/wtfzdotnet/php-tmdb-api) TMDB Wrapper.
+A Symfony2 Bundle for use together with the [wtfzdotnet/php-tmdb-api](https://github.com/wtfzdotnet/php-tmdb-api) TMDB Wrapper.LICENSE

 Status
 ----------------